rehmpke/markdown/_posts/jorform-coding-into-site.md

 categories: server
 ---

-# Jotform coding into site
+# Jotform coding into our static Jekyll sites
+Getting Jotform into our Jekyll sites as we don't want to use iframes in the compiled pages on the site.
+This came up as we were testing between Target x and Jotform.

 ## Get code out of Jotform

-To get the code out of Jotform we need to hit publish and then click on the link.
+To get the code out of Jotform we need to:
+1. hit publish
+2. Click on the link.
+3. Click view source

-Then we click view source and copy and save out to html page.
+4. Copy and save out to html page.

-## Jotform into our code with Jquery
+## Jotform Jotform into our code with Jquery

 We need to make the code work as it is using $ sign and our jquery is as well which is causing a conflict.